 remove the battery from your electric bike

-4. Favor visible, busy, and well-lit places
+4. Choose visible, busy, and well-lit locations

 Theft insurance: peace of mind every day